A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: Stratifolds, Stratifold homology, and generalization to B-stratifolds theories

-Among the examples of stratifolds are manifolds, real algebraic varieties \cite{Gri}, and the one point compactification of a smooth manifold.
+Among the examples of stratifolds are smooth manifolds, real algebraic varieties \cite{Gri}, and the one point compactification of a smooth manifold (which is the interior of a manifold with boundary).
 The cone over a stratifold and the product of two stratifolds are again stratifolds.

 We can also define stratifolds with boundary, which are analogous to manifolds with boundary.
 A main difference is that every stratifold is the boundary of its cone, which is a stratifold with boundary.